Los Angeles Americans With Disabilities Act Lawyer

 Employers are not allowed to ask questions about an applicant’s disability, even if such a disability is readily apparent—such as requiring the use of a wheelchair.
 The employer may only ask if the applicant’s disability would prevent him or her from performing the essential functions of the position.
 Employers are also prohibited from requiring medical examinations if they suspect that an employee or applicant has a disability.

 Have You Experienced an ADA Violation in Los Angeles?
 Let Our Attorneys Help!

-If you believe that you or a loved one has been the victim of an ADA violations, contact the Los Angeles ADA lawyers at Mathew & George to see how we can help determine and fight your case.
-Our Los Angeles-based Americans with Disabilities Act lawyers know the ins and outs of employment discrimination and can help defend your rights as an American worker.
+If you believe that you or a loved one has been the victim of an ADA violation, contact the Los Angeles ADA rights lawyers at Mathew & George to see how we can help determine and fight your case.
+Our ADA attorneys know the ins and outs of employment discrimination and can help defend your rights as an American worker.